decisionforce/HACO/README.md

 ```

 For the interacting with CARLA core, we utilize the CARLA client wrapper implemented in [DI-Drive](https://github.com/opendilab/DI-drive), so new dependencies
 is needed.
-We recommend to initialize a **new** conda environment by:
+We recommend initializing a **new** conda environment by:
 ```bash
 # Create new virtual environment
 conda create -n haco-carla python=3.7